-By Robert G. Pelley, 2017-12-11.
-Mr. Pelley is a long-time military and aviation enthusiast who grew up in Gander, Newfoundland – the “Crossroads of the World.”
+By Robert G. Pelley, 2017-12-11. http://bobsganderhistory.com Mr. Pelley is a long-time military and aviation enthusiast who grew up in Gander, Newfoundland – the “Crossroads of the World.”
 He served as officer in two of Canada’s finest regiments: The Princess Patricia’s Canadian Light Infantry and also with the Royal 22e Régiment, the famous French-speaking “Vandoos.”
 We are indebted to him for the use of this material.
-Used by permission with photos provided by Mr. Pelley. http://bobsganderhistory.com
+Used by permission with photos provided by Mr. Pelley.
+Link to Pan Am Ops in Gander Part 2

 Pan Am Ops in Gander Part 1 - 1940s & 1950s